menu icon

 An imperfect plan for excellent service

 Our production plan must therefore allow us to promise realistic dates – compatible with our capacities and protected from variability.
-It must also allow the teams on the ground to make the best possible decisions as they go along – for example, through the DBR+ time buffer boards, displayed on the LCD touch screens of your workshop 4.0!
+It must also allow the teams on the ground to make the best possible decisions as they go along – for example, through the Intuiflow time buffer boards, displayed on the LCD touch screens of your workshop 4.0!

 Get in Touch